Franciscan Missionaries of Our Lady University

 Peer institutions matched by type, size, and selectivity.

-FranU's peers include Centenary College of Louisiana and Dillard University (an HBCU in New Orleans) -- both Louisiana privates with broader liberal-arts portfolios.
+FranU's peers include Centenary College of Louisiana and Dillard University (an HBCU in New Orleans) - both Louisiana privates with broader liberal-arts portfolios.
 King University in Tennessee and Bryan College in Dayton, TN are small Christian privates.
 Loras College in Iowa is a Catholic liberal-arts college.
-None of these is a true direct comparison; FranU's healthcare specialization makes a peer like Madonna University (also in this batch) or AdventHealth University in Florida more meaningful.
+None of these is a true direct comparison; FranU's healthcare specialization makes a peer like Madonna University (also in our dataset) or AdventHealth University in Florida more meaningful.
 Within healthcare-focused religious privates, FranU's score of 61 is competitive, driven by strong nursing earnings.

 | School | ROI | Net Price | 10yr Earnings |